gfed53/flickr-search/README.md

 # Flickr 'round the World

+## Live Demo

+Here is a [live demo version](http://flickr-search-96860.herokuapp.com/) that you can jump right into and use.
+If you want to create your own build and/or learn more about the process, continue reading.

+## About

+Flickr 'round the World retrieves search results from Flickr's API using GET requests via AngularJS's $http service.
+Previously known as just plain old Flickr Searcher, this app was reformatted and redesigned to incorporate the Google Maps API.
+It allows the user to select a portion of the world and search for nature-based photos specifically taken from that area.

 ## Build Instructions

 1. Make sure npm is installed, then in the terminal, run `npm i` to install all dependencies.